two-torial/two-torial/docs/games/iidx31/troubleshooting.md

 # beatmania IIDX 31 EPOLIS
 <img src="/img/iidx30-31/epolis.png">

-!!! info "Last updated: June 5th, 2024"
+!!! info "Last updated: July 9th, 2024"

 !!! danger "Please make sure you downloaded your data from an appropriate source.<br>This guide is unable to troubleshoot any problems related to bad or poorly managed data."

 ---
-### I'm having performance issues!
+### My game crashes on launch!

 !!! tip ""

-    If you're having performance issues of some kind, spice2x's [PC optimization](https://github.com/spice2x/spice2x.github.io/wiki/PC-optimization) guide is worth looking at.
+    Could be due to **many** things.
+The most common of which is you need to patch the DLL for your game with `Force Audio Output Mode` set to `WASAPI` or `ASIO`.
+	Also see the audio section in the [setup guide](setup.md).

 ---
-### My game is running slow/fast, After finishing a song the game gets stuck loading!
+### My game is running too slow/fast / Game gets stuck / Monitor error at boot / Error 5-1503-0043

 !!! tip ""

+	Potential causes:

-	The most common reason for this is the game is running over its required refresh rate.
+	1. The game could be running over/under its required refresh rate (60 for LDJ, 120 for TDJ)
 	To solve this, make sure v-sync isn't disabled in your graphics card's settings.
 	For NVIDIA users, enable `NVIDIA profile optimization (-nvprofile)` in the `Options` tab.
+	2. It could be that your computer's performance isn't good enough to keep a steady framerate.

+---
+### I'm having performance issues / my FPS fluctates!

+!!! tip ""

+    If you're having performance issues of some kind, spice2x's [PC optimization](https://github.com/spice2x/spice2x.github.io/wiki/PC-optimization) guide is worth looking at.
+	If none of that works, your PC probably isn't good enough to run the game, sorry.

+---
+### Unable to login / Eamuse error / Network error

+!!! tip ""

+	Get the proper Asphyxia plugin from our [Discord server](https://discord.gg/cZRUmEPK78) in the #iidx channel > Resources post.
+	Make sure you didn't enable `-smartea` in spicecfg's options.

 ---
 ### How do I set my offset?